Master in Nursing by Research

 2-4 years (Part time)

-The clinical practice (practicum) duration for the Master of Nursing (Public Health) is typically 6 months, or approximately 26 weeks, for each specialization.
-Six months (26 weeks) of fieldwork in community health initiatives and public health programs.
+The clinical practice (practicum) duration for the Master in Nursing (By Research) is typically 6 months, or approximately 26 weeks, for specialization.
+Research: Six months (26 weeks) dedicated to conducting research projects and engaging in research-related activities.

-If you fail the practicum in the Master of Nursing (Public Health) program, you will receive detailed feedback on your performance, highlighting areas for improvement.
-Many programs offer a remediation plan that may include additional training, coursework, or another opportunity to complete the practicum.
+If you fail the practicum, you will receive detailed feedback on your performance, highlighting areas for improvement.
+The program offers a remediation plan that may include additional training, coursework, or another opportunity to complete the practicum.
 You may also have the chance to retake the practicum after fulfilling the necessary remediation requirements.
-It is important to meet with an academic advisor to discuss your options and develop a plan moving forward.
+It’s important to meet with an academic advisor to discuss your options and develop a plan moving forward.

 Deferment / Withdrawal